Sharon Lieblein, CSA

 Howard Meltzer, CSA

 Howard Meltzer has been casting television in Los Angeles since 2002.
-He has been responsible for, and collaborated on, the television series Lab Rats, Shake It Up, Hannah Montana, I’m in the Band and the television movie Den Brother for Disney Channel, and the pilots Big Time Rush, The Troop and The Fresh Beat Band and the television movies Spectacular! and The Best Player for Nickelodeon.
-Meltzer’s career started in New York as a staff casting director at Stuart Howard Associates, where he worked on the casting for the Broadway productions of The Graduate, Fortune’s Fool, Gore Vidal’s The Best Man, Elaine May’s Taller Than a Dwarf, Honour, Epic Proportions, Annie Get Your Gun (revival), Fosse, Chicago (revival), Annie (revival), and Grease (revival).
-Meltzer has been nominated for 14 Artios Awards for excellence in casting, sharing the honor twice for the television series Hannah Montana.
+He has been responsible for, and collaborated on, numerous series, pilots and made-for-television movies.
+For Disney Channel, his work includes the series Lab Rats, Wizards of Waverly Place: Reunion Special, Alex vs. Alex, Shake It Up, Hannah Montana and I’m in the Band, the pilot Girl Meets World, and the television movie Den Brother.
+His Nickelodeon credits include the pilots Life With Boys, Big Time Rush, The Troop and The Fresh Beat Band, and the television movies Spectacular! and The Best Player.
+His feature films include Lonely Boy and the Los Angeles casting for The Impossible.
+Meltzer began his career in New York as a staff casting director at Stuart Howard Associates, where he worked on the casting for the Broadway productions of The Graduate, Fortune’s Fool, Gore Vidal’s The Best Man (2000 revival), Elaine May’s Taller Than a Dwarf, Honour, Epic Proportions, Annie Get Your Gun (2001 revival), Fosse, Chicago (1996 revival), Annie (1997 revival) and Grease (1998 revival).
+Meltzer has been nominated for 16 Artios Awards for excellence in casting and has received the honor twice for the television series Hannah Montana.